TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

-# How to Import Data from Hive Table into SnappyData Table
+# How to Import Data from Hive Table into TIBCO ComputeDB Table

 **Option 1**

-If Hive tables have data stored in Apache Parquet format or Optimized Row Columnar (ORC) format the data can be copied directly into SnappyData tables.
+If Hive tables have data stored in Apache Parquet format or Optimized Row Columnar (ORC) format the data can be copied directly into TIBCO ComputeDB tables.

 For example,
 ```pre